rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server.md

 volume](/how-to/prepare-your-cloud-block-storage-volume).

 ### Detach a volume

 To use the CLI in your terminal window, use the following procedure to detach a volume from your OnMetal server.

-1\.
-From inside the instance, perform all commands as root.
+1. From inside the instance, perform all commands as root.

-2\.
-Unmount filesystems.
+2. Unmount filesystems.
 (For instructions, see [Detach and delete Cloud Block Storage volumes](/how-to/detach-and-delete-cloud-block-storage-volumes).)

-3\.
-Disconnect the volume.
+3. Disconnect the volume.

     $ iscsiadm -m node --targetname=$TARGET_IQN --portal $TARGET_PORTAL --logout
     Logging out of session [sid: 1, target: iqn.2010-11.com.rackspace:3e7af99d-655f-4af1-93bb-9160ee505d9f, portal: 10.190.254.69,3260]
     Logout of [sid: 1, target: iqn.2010-11.com.rackspace:3e7af99d-655f-4af1-93bb-9160ee505d9f, portal: 10.190.254.69,3260] successful.

-4\.
-From the local machine, detach the volume via nova.
+4. From the local machine, detach the volume via nova.
 If you detach before disconnecting, the volume will remain in detaching status until the preceding command is run and the following command is run again.

     $ nova volume-detach $INSTANCE $VOLUME

-**Note**: If any volumes are attached to an instance, deleting the instance fails.
-Detaching the instances and re-deleting will succeed.
+**Note**: When volumes are attached to an instance, you can not delete a volume from that instance.
+The instance will succeed if you detach the volume, than delete the volume again.